-It is strongly recommended that a soil test be performed six months to a year before planting and the soil be amended s according to the results of the test.
+It is strongly recommended that a soil test be performed before planting and the soil be amended according to the results of the test.
 When the soil pH, nutrients and organic matter are in the range preferred by strawberries, plants can get more quickly established and will typically be healthier and more productive.